 The fact that there has been movement is great, as it indicates progress in the industry while simultaneously demonstrating a growing trust in the cloud.
 Digging a little deeper, the fact that these issues have remained at or near the top of the list speaks strongly to the importance cloud practitioners place on addressing these risks when it comes to securing their cloud environments.

 Given that, the top three threats should come as no surprise to anyone in the cloud space.
 As we are all too well aware, the issues that are the most challenging to address are those that stem from factors out of our control.
 Point in case are the updates vendors seem to push out on a frequent basis, each of which has a significant impact on how a cloud environment's backend works.
 Solving for this has been a long-running discussion, and one that's becoming even more complex as we move into the realm of artificial intelligence.
-Whereas previously the challenge centered on how to properly manage users, that same challenge still exists but with an added layer of how to best secure non-human identities.
+Whereas previously the challenge centered on how to properly manage users, that same challenge still exists but with an added layer of how to best secure non-human identities(link is external).

 The good news is that while challenges are mounting in one area, there is one sector where we seem to be improving — data exfiltration.
 This is a hugely important topic, but one that fell off the list of top threats this year.
 And while it's entirely possible that companies just aren't seeing a lot of attacks on their data, I think it's more likely that a stronger regulatory environment has been a key factor in pushing this down the list.
 The financial services and healthcare sectors — both of which are among the biggest users of cloud — have begun taking a much stronger stance when it comes to hardening data controls.
 The results are telling: Thanks to these enhanced regulations, companies are in a better position to prevent and mitigate these types of attacks.